Enhancing Blind Source Separation with Dissociative Principal Component Analysis: Image Applications

 The highway traffic video sequence has dimensions of $240 \times 320$ pixels across $1700$ frames.
 For evaluation purposes, only a subset of $400$ frames (from frame $700$ to $1099$) was utilized.
 The video of people in the corridor has dimensions of $288 \times 352$ pixels over $275$ frames, and the video of a person crossing the street comprises $288 \times 352$ pixels across $400$ frames.
 In all sequences, the camera position was static.
 Each frame was vectorized to form the columns of the data matrix $\text{X}$.

 Only algorithms that demonstrated competitive performance were selected for this study, specifically SPCA, PMD, GPower, and the newly proposed algorithms.
-I configured each algorithm to extract $10$ PCs and iterated the proposed algorithms for $20$ cycles.
+Each algorithm was configured to extract $10$ PCs, and the proposed algorithms were iterated for $20$ cycles.
 Default iteration settings were applied to the other algorithms.
 The optimal sparsity parameter for each algorithm was determined by experimenting with various values and selecting the one that yielded the highest F-score.
 Details of these sparsity parameters and the computation times for each algorithm are provided in Table \ref{T5}.

 After extracting components, a query image from each video sequence was selected to retrieve its corresponding trained foreground and background.
 The original query images, their ground truths, and the thresholded recovered foregrounds are presented in Figure $\ref{f4}$.
 Overall, DPCA1a, DPCA1b, DPCA2, and GPower demonstrate more precise and accurate foreground detections across varied scenarios compared to SPCA and PMD.
 These latter algorithms struggle with consistency in complex scenes that feature multiple elements and variable lighting.
 Specifically, the DPCA variants excelled by accurately capturing most vehicles in the first dataset, providing clear and distinct outlines of individuals in the second dataset, and precisely capturing the silhouette of the person in the third dataset.